jkereako/mitmproxy-config/README.md

 | Error code      | `e`  |  String   |
 | Response delay  | `d`  |  Integer  |

+# Known Issues
+The script toggle_system_proxies doesn't work while on a VPN.

 # mitmproxy script debugging
 To debug a custom script in mitmproxy, use mitmdump.